Unit 1 Numbers & Quantification | Class 12 Applied Maths MCQs, Solved Examples & Case Studies | Boundless Maths

 Find the unit's digit of \(12^{12}\).

-Unit digit of \(12^{12}\) depends only on unit digit of base = 2.
-Find unit digit of \(2^{12}\).
+Unit digit of 12 = 2.
+So we need the unit digit of \(2^{12}\).

-\(12 \div 4 = 3\) remainder 0 → falls at 4th position in cycle → unit digit = 6.
+\(12 \div 4 = 3\) remainder 0.
+Remainder 0 means it falls at the 4th position in the cycle → unit digit = 6.

-Verify: \(2^{12} = 4096\) → unit digit 6. ✓
+Verify: \(2^{12} = 4096\) → unit digit is 6 ✓

-∴ Unit's digit of \(12^{12}\) is \(\mathbf{6}\)
+Unit's digit of \(12^{12}\) is \(\mathbf{6}\)

 Question 3CBSE 2023

 A bottle is full of dettol.
-One-third of its dettol is taken away and replaced with water.
+One-third is taken away and replaced with water.
 This is repeated three times.
 Find the final ratio of dettol to water.

-Formula: Remaining = Initial × \(\left(1 - \dfrac{1}{3}\right)^3 = \left(\dfrac{2}{3}\right)^3 = \dfrac{8}{27}\) of bottle.
+\(1 \times \left(1 - \dfrac{1}{3}\right)^3 = \left(\dfrac{2}{3}\right)^3 = \dfrac{8}{27}\) of the bottle.

-Water = \(1 - \dfrac{8}{27} = \dfrac{19}{27}\) of bottle.
+\(1 - \dfrac{8}{27} = \dfrac{19}{27}\) of the bottle.

-Ratio Dettol : Water = \(\dfrac{8}{27} : \dfrac{19}{27} = 8 : 19\).
+Ratio: Dettol : Water \(= \dfrac{8}{27} : \dfrac{19}{27} = 8 : 19\)

-∴ Final ratio of Dettol : Water \(= \mathbf{8:19}\)
+Final ratio of Dettol : Water \(= \mathbf{8:19}\)

 Question 4CBSE 2023, 2024